9 Screen-free Activities to Do With Your Kids

 Summer is a great time for kids to get off their screens and get outside or do other activities.
 Here are 9 easy screen-free activities to do with your kids this summer.

-I’m all about limiting the screen time at my house.
-While I think that a little bit of screen time is absolutely fine—even beneficial—I do believe that too much screen time can be detrimental in many ways.
+Like many parents, I’m all about limiting the screen time at my house.
+While a little bit of screen time is absolutely fine—even beneficial—I do believe that too much screen time can be detrimental in many ways.

-During the school year it’s fairly easy to keep the electronics usage down because the girls have plenty to keep them busy.
+During the school year it’s fairly easy to keep the electronics usage down because kids have plenty to keep them busy.
 Homework, practice, lessons, and other extra-curricular activities naturally make it harder for them to sit on the couch drooling over their iPods all day.

 But the summer is a totally different story, and summer is almost here.

-I feel it is my job as a parent to not onlylimit the time spent in front of screens, but to give them other options that they will enjoy.
+It is the parents’ responsibility to not only limit the time spent in front of screens, but to give them other options that they will enjoy.
 Here is a list of some of my favorite screen-free activities for summer (or any time of year, really!)

 This post contains affiliate links for your convenience.